Backpacker packing list

 An unlocked phone

 If you want to use your mobile phone in Australia, a prepaid SIM card is your best option.
 To use a prepaid SIM, you’ll need an unlocked phone.
-After you’ve arrived, you can simply visit any of Australia’s popular networks - Telstra, Optus, Vodafone and Virgin Mobile - to choose your level of data and talktime.
+After you’ve arrived, you can simply visit any of Australia’s popular networks - Telstra, Optus or Vodafone - to choose your level of data and talktime.